safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/auth-kit.md

   authProviderConfig: {
     rpc: <Your rpc url>, // Add your RPC e.g. https://mainnet.infura.io/v3/<your project id>
     clientId: <Your client id>, // Add your client id.
 Get it from the Web3Auth dashboard
-    network: 'testnet' | 'mainnet' | 'cyan', // The network to use for the Web3Auth modal
+    network: 'testnet' | 'mainnet', // The network to use for the Web3Auth modal.
+Use 'testnet' while developing and 'mainnet' for production use
     theme: 'light' | 'dark' // The theme to use for the Web3Auth modal }
 })